Firstrade vs. Robinhood

 $0 Commission-Free Stock Trading.

 The first major Brokerage to make a move to Commission Free Trading is Firstrade.
-Robinhood, which is a mobile-first brokerage with a very simple app, allows you to trade for free also, but it is more a start-up than an established player.
+Robinhood is a mobile-first brokerage with a straightforward app.

 The 4 Important Assessment Factors for Brokers are: